 I grew up in a less-than-ideal household.
 Addiction and abuse were in no short supply.
 Shortly after, I found myself dealing with an abusive marriage that was followed by a divorce with kids involved.
 This is something I do not wish on anyone.
 I became passionate about understanding how to move past our difficulties and setbacks.
 I learned what it takes to build strong relationships and connections after a lifetime of struggling to do this.

 Education and experience has taught me many things.
 The biggest, and the one that stuck, was that people are not inherently weak.
 Actually, we’re warriors.
-Dealing with hardships life throws at us is really tough stuff, and it can seem like there’s no way to make it through.
+Dealing with the hardships that life throws at us is really tough stuff, and it can seem like there’s no way to make it through.
 Yes, it sucks.
 Yes, it’s hard.
 But, it’s possible!
-As someone qualified to provide marriage therapy and individual therapy, I am here to be your guide.
-In addition, I can help support you through your own journey from pain and confusion to ease and joy.
+As someone qualified to provide marriage therapy and individual therapy, I am here to be your guide, and I can help support you through your own journey from pain and confusion to ease and joy.

 Texas Tech University